Department of Art and Art Professions

 ARTED-GE 2015 Race, Education and the Politics of Visual Representation

-This course addresses philosophical. historical, socio-political contexts of multiculturalism in the United States, with an emphasis on relationship to critical pedagogy and contemporary art practices.
+This course addresses philosophical, historical, socio-political contexts of multiculturalism in the United States, with an emphasis on relationship to critical pedagogy and contemporary art practices.
 Current ideas about representation and identity will be considered specifically in relation to a critique of mainstream notions of multiculturalism and art.
 Topics may include the history of race in the United States, the role of ethnicity and class in shaping identity, and feminism and multiculturalism.
-The course of addresses pedagogy and curriculum in a variety of educational settings, including schools, museums, and alternative spaces.
+The course addresses pedagogy and curriculum in a variety of educational settings, including schools, museums, and alternative spaces.

-3 units | Class#: 5458 | Session: 1 09/03/2019 - 12/13/2019 | Section: 001
+3 - 4 units | Class#: 5742 | Session: 1 09/02/2020 - 12/13/2020 | Section: 001

-Mon 4.30 PM - 6.30 PM at BARN 403 with Hamlin, Jessica
+Mon 4.30 PM - 6.30 PM at TBD with Desai, Dipti/Hamlin, Jessica

-3 units | Class#: 20340 | Session: 1 09/03/2019 - 12/13/2019 | Section: 001
+3 units | Class#: 23467 | 09/02/2020 - 12/13/2020 | Section: 001

-Tue 10.00 AM - 12.00 PM at BARN 502 with Goldberg, Roselee
+Tue 10.00 AM - 12.00 PM at TBD with Goldberg, Roselee